input-output-hk/essential-cardano-content/content/glossary/block.md

 image_text: ""
 ---

-**Block**: a set of validated transactions on the network.
+A set of validated transactions on the network.
 Blocks contain cryptographic information from previous blocks, and also new transaction data.